KDE/digikam-doc/import_tools/google_import.rst

     The Google Dialog to Authorize Application

-Then, simply authorize application and close the web browser.
-Return to the host application dialog, you will see the interface used to upload photos to Google.
+Then, simply authorize the application and close the web browser.
+Returning to the host application dialog, you will see the interface used to upload photos to Google.

 .. note::

-    When the tool is invoked for second time, it will remember the previous account automatically.
+    When the tool is invoked for a second time, it will automatically remember the previous account.

 Download from your Account
 --------------------------